 History says it was invented by a returned emigrant who was inspired by what he discovered during his working years in France.
 I’m not sure of any of that, all I can say is it’s a working man’s meal and a bomb on a plate!

-Despite its recent variations, the numerous competitions to elect the best one, and the addons you can request or not, it’s a simple dish than can get you in and out of the restaurant in under 30 minutes.
+Despite its recent variations, the numerous competitions to elect the best one, and the add-ons you can request or not, it’s a simple dish that can get you in and out of the restaurant in under 30 minutes.

 And that’s what I usually do when I have a late lunch, followed by a morning of fasting and having little time to spare.